top of page

 April 10,13 & 14

-the Church in Ocean Park, Santa Monica
+the Church in Ocean Park in Santa Monica

-The experience begins Thursday evening with a gently facilitated movement workshop, followed by a Sunday late afternoon ritual, and a Monday art making experience.
 Come to one, come to all.
 Like double-Dutch, jump in when you are called.

-The immensity of loss can be daunting, and I found throughout my life that there weren’t enough spaces to simple feel what I was feeling let alone enter into a ritual space to create something from the experience.
+The immensity of loss can be daunting, and I found throughout my life that there weren’t enough spaces to simple feel what I was feeling let alone enter a ritual space to create something from the experience.
 I believe that this has been an aspect of my performance work as the Angelbird.
 Through the process of training to become a Death Midwife, and within that community, I saw how what I was already doing could be in service to helping people and communities process our experience of death.

 Permission to come as you are.
 And may this be a place to shift the experience of loss from isolated mourning to collective healing, and towards remembering the joyousness of being alive.